yarnpkg/website/en/docs/cli/pack.md

 ##### `yarn pack` <a class="toc" id="toc-command-yarn-pack" href="#toc-command-yarn-pack"></a>

-Creates a compressed gzip compressed archive of package dependencies.
+Creates a compressed gzip archive of package dependencies.

 ##### `yarn pack --filename <filename>` <a class="toc" id="toc-command-yarn-pack-filename" href="#toc-command-yarn-pack-filename"></a>

-Creates a compressed gzip compressed archive of package dependencies and names the file _filename_.
+Creates a compressed gzip archive of package dependencies and names the file _filename_.